danielbryantuk/pact-workshop-jvm/README.md

 ## Step 8 - Test for the missing query parameter

+Checkout the 'step8' branch of this repo ```git checkout step8```

 In this step we are going to add a test for the case where the query parameter is missing or invalid.
 We do this by adding additional tests and expectations to the consumer pact test.
 Our client code needs to be modified slightly to be able to pass invalid dates in, and if the date parameter is null, don't include it in the request.